Sree Someshwara Temple - Shivanasamudra

 PIN for later reference - Sree Someshwara Temple at Shivanasamudra

-This article may contain affiliate links, meaning if you decide to make a purchase via my links, I may earn a commission at no additional cost to you.
-For full information, please see our affiliate disclaimer here.
+This article may contain affiliate links, meaning if you decide to purchase via my links, I may earn a commission at no additional cost to you.
+For complete information, please see our affiliate disclaimer here.

-About Sree Someshwara temple
+About Sree Someshwara Temple

 Bull at Shivanasamudra

-Stories of Sree Someshwara temple
+Stories of Sree Someshwara Temple

 Shiva at Shivanasamudra